 - Orthogonal functions

 - Fourier Series

 - Discrete Fourier Series

-- Fourier Transform: properties
+- > Fourier Transform: properties

 - Chebyshev polynomials

 - Convolution

 - DFT and FFT

 Scope: Understanding where the Fourier Transform comes from.
 Moving from the continuous to the discrete world.
-The concepts are the basis for pseudospectral methods and the spectral element approach.
+(Almost) everything we need to understand for filtering.